All Party Parliamentary Groups

 Tourism is a very important part of Plymouth’s economy.

 Fighting for equality is a key reason why Luke is Labour.
 The fight of LGBT equality on blood donation is like any battle against discrimination based on sexuality, religion or ethnicity and must be challenged.
 Luke recently joined the group and praises their hard work as the government recently announced it will reduce waiting times for gay men to give blood from 12 to 3 months.

-APPG on South West Rail
+APPG on for the Great South West

 Luke was clear in the election campaign that Plymouth needs a new train line.
 The South West’s transport links are precarious and underfunded – Luke is keen to work with other local MPs to demand the investment we need.

 Due to keeping our beautiful coastline clean the South West has some of the highest water bills in England and Wales.
 This is therefore an important policy area to keep an eye on.